 Many different types of lettuce and salad jostle for space with parsley, chives, coriander and other herbs, while courgettes, peas, beans, cabbage, carrots and radish cohabit with soft fruit which make visitors gasp with envy.

-French Globe artichokes grow at the base of the south facing wall and scented and colourful sweet peas grown on tall bamboo pyramids, flourish at each corner of the garden.
+French Globe artichokes grow at the base of the south facing wall and scented and colourful sweet peas grown on tall obelisks, flourish at each corner of the garden.

 Pashley is blessed with many large, old trees, including the light leaved Aspen poplars on the island and several very old English oak and beech trees.

 In late summer and autumn Pashley maintains its riot of colour mixed with the careful composed shape and form of the trees and shrubs.